Monetary policy: Inflation targeting

 Under this policy approach, the official target is to keep inflation, under a particular definition such as the Consumer Price Index, within a desired range.
 Thus, while other monetary regimes usually also have as their ultimate goal to control inflation, they go about it in an indirect way, whereas inflation targeting employs a more direct approach.
 Inflation targeting countries typically conduct dynamic inflation targeting by frequently updating inflation targets and bands, and their targets and band sizes are heterogeneous and wide-ranging.

 The inflation target is achieved through periodic adjustments to the central bank interest rate target.
 In addition, clear communication to the public about the central bank's actions and future expectations is an essential part of the strategy, in itself influencing inflation expectations which are considered crucial for actual inflation developments.

 Typically the duration that the interest rate target is kept constant will vary between months and years.
 This interest rate target is usually reviewed on a monthly or quarterly basis by a policy committee.
 Changes to the interest rate target are made in response to various market indicators in an attempt to forecast economic trends and in so doing keep the market on track towards achieving the defined inflation target.

-The inflation targeting approach to monetary policy approach was pioneered in New Zealand.
+The inflation targeting approach to monetary policy was pioneered in New Zealand.
 Since 1990, an increasing number of countries have switched to inflation targeting as their monetary policy framework.
 It is used in, among other countries, Australia, Brazil, Canada, Chile, Colombia, the Czech Republic, Hungary, Japan, New Zealand, Norway, Iceland, India, Philippines, Poland, Sweden, South Africa, Turkey, and the United Kingdom.
 In 2022, the International Monetary Fund registered that 45 economies used inflation targeting as their monetary policy framework.
 In addition, the Federal Reserve and the European Central Bank are generally considered to follow a strategy very close to inflation targeting, even though they do not officially label themselves as inflation targeters.
 Inflation targeting thus has become the world's dominant monetary policy framework.
 However, the track records of how inflation targeters managed inflation according to their publicly announced objectives have differed dramatically across countries and over time.
 Inflation targeting track records are found to have lasting, varied impacts on stock returns, bond yields, and exchange rates, and credible inflation targeting has helped enhance monetary policy and save fiscal space.
 Nevertheless, critics contend that there are unintended consequences to this approach such as fueling the increase in housing prices and contributing to wealth inequalities by supporting higher equity values.